deadcoder0904/easypanel-nextjs-sqlite/README.md

 NPM Scripts appended with `:prod` are production scripts and those without anything appended are scripts to be used in development.

+Use `/data` in `.env.production` like `SQLITE_DATABASE_PATH=/data/users.production.sqlite` & setup Cloudflare environment variables to have Database Backups using Litestream.

 ### TODOS

-- [ ] Get `development/Dockerfile` to support HMR (Currently, Dockerfile in development does not work)
+- [ ] Get `development/Dockerfile` to support HMR (Currently, Dockerfile in development does not work but `pnpm dev` is much better anyways)

+> Note: If you need Redis, then only setup Redis in Docker & use local development environment for HMR as setting docker in development is very tedious & useless (at least it was in my case.)

 ### Development Side